-Southern Cross University (SCU) world rankings includes it being number 501+ on Times (THE) number 896= with US News number 94 with the Times under 50 years old.
+Southern Cross University (SCU) world rankings includes it being number 801+ on the QS rankings number 501+ on Times (THE) number 896= with US News number 94 with the Times under 50 years old.
 This contributes to SCU being the number ranked Australian university overall in the world ranking systems.
 Southern Cross University rankings within Australia include being placed at number 10 on the ERA scale (2012) and being a 3 1/2 Star AEN rated university.
 SCU also has a student survey satisfaction rating of 80.5% for business 83.3% for health 78.8% for arts 90.9% for science.

 |SCU Ranking||Aus Rank||World Rank|